 “Failure is a stepping stone to success.
 To succeed, we must fail.”

-In this article, we are writing about how to reset WordPress site Quickly or Restart a WordPress Website.
-But before you mindlessly destroy all of your time and effort you spent building that site, Consider these Precautions.
+In this article, we are writing about how to reset a WordPress site Quickly or Restart a WordPress Website.
+But before you mindlessly destroy all of the time and effort you spent building that site, Consider these Precautions.

 No matter how bad the condition of your site is, you must create a backup before doing something that can have consequences.
 Maybe there are some pages that you want to export before resetting the entire thing.
 Or maybe the stock images on your media library, users list, posts or any templates you built in this site.